arikarakas74/LAFC-Projet-Robotique/README.md

 # LAFC-Projet-Robotique - LU2IN013

-A robot simulation program that allows users to control and simulate a robot in both graphical (GUI) and command-line (CLI) modes.
+A robot simulation program that allows users to control and simulate a robot using different interfaces.
+The project provides a Tkinter-based GUI, a VPython 3D simulation environment, and a command-line (CLI) mode.
 The robot can navigate through an environment while providing real-time position and angle information.

 ## Project Structure